Hachinger Bach: Route

+In folklore

 The stream used to dry up approximately every seven years, and would reappear in the following year.
 Because the connection with groundwater was not known in these days, a number of legends grew up around the stream, in which the devil was made responsible for the disappearance of the stream.
 Other variants describe two brothers disputing about who would inherit a mill on the stream: because they could not agree, God made the stream vanish into the earth upstream of the mill, so that it would not run anymore.